jielab/perhaps/README.md

 # #3.
 Run PERHAPS on Windows

 We also developed a script that could be run on Windows OS.
-The tools including awk.exe, cut.exe, samtools.exe, sort.ext, uniq.ext are needed, which are put under the win-tools folder.
+The tools including awk.exe, cut.exe, samtools.exe, sort.exe, uniq.exe are needed, which are put under the win-tools folder.

 ```
 import os